Elodin77/bookmarklets/README.md

 # Bookmarklets
-Javascript code to mess with others.
+Javascript code to do stuff.
+Just paste it in the url bar and hit enter.
+It'll run on its own.